karhohs/programmers-handbook-and-data-masters-guide/README.md

 This repo was originally created to document conda environment YAML files that configures python for running CellProfiler from source.
 For installation instructions visit the [CellProfiler GitHub wiki](https://github.com/CellProfiler/CellProfiler/wiki/Conda-Installation).
 Since then I have found this useful for documenting conda environments for other uses.
 See examples below.

 ## bioimaging
-@karhohs's general purpose python environment for working with bioimages.
+@karhohs general purpose python environment for working with bioimages.

 ## cellprofiler
 A python environment sufficient for running [cellprofiler](https://github.com/CellProfiler/CellProfiler) from source.